-Review engagement An assurance engagement, conducted in accordance with Singapore Standards on Review Engagements or equivalent, in which a public accountant expresses a conclusion on whether, on the basis of the procedures which do not provide all the evidence that would be required in an audit, anything has come to the public accountant's attention that causes the public accountant to believe that the financial statements are not prepared, in all material respects, in accordance with an applicable financial reporting framework.
-Review team (a) All members of the engagement team for the review engagement; and (b) All others within, or engaged by, the firm who can directly influence the outcome of the review engagement, including - (i) Those who recommend the compensation of, or who provide direct supervisory, management or other oversight of the engagement partner in connection with the performance of the review engagement, including those at all successively senior levels above the engagement partner through to the individual who is the firm's Senior or Managing Partner (Chief Executive or equivalent); (ii) Those who provide consultation regarding technical or industry specific issues, transactions or events for the engagement; and (iii) Those who perform an engagement quality review, or a review consistent with the objective of an engagement quality review, for the engagement; and (c) Any other individuals within a network firm who can directly influence the outcome of the review engagement.
+(i) Those who recommend the compensation of, or who provide direct supervisory, management or other oversight of the engagement partner in connection with the performance of the review engagement, including those at all successively senior levels above the engagement partner through to the individual who is the firm's Senior or Managing Partner (Chief Executive or equivalent); (ii) Those who provide consultation regarding technical or industry specific issues, transactions or events for the engagement; and (iii) Those who provide quality control for the engagement, including those who perform the engagement quality control review for the engagement; and All those within a network firm who can directly influence the outcome of the review engagement.
 Safeguards Safeguards are actions, individually or in combination, that the public accountant takes that effectively reduce threats to compliance with the fundamental principles to an acceptable level.
-This term is described in paragraph 120 10 42 C-1 -44 - 1 1 This term is described in paragraph 120.10 A2.
+This term is described in paragraph 120.10 A2.
 Substantial harm This term is described in paragraph 360.5 A3.
 Special purpose financial statements Financial statements prepared in accordance with a financial reporting framework designed to meet the financial information needs of specified users.
 Subject matter information The outcome of the measurement or evaluation of the underlying subject matter against the criteria, i.e., the information that results from applying the criteria to the underlying subject matter.

 Those charged with governance The person(s) or organisation(s) (for example, a corporate trustee) with responsibility for overseeing the strategic direction of the entity and obligations related to the accountability of the entity.
 This includes overseeing the financial reporting process.
 For some entities in some jurisdictions, those charged with governance might include management personnel, for example, executive members of a governance board of a private or public sector entity, or an owner-manager.

-Threats This term is described in paragraph 120.6 A3 and includes the following categories: Self interest 120.6 A3(a) Self-review 120.6 A3(b) Advocacy 120.6 A3(c) Familiarity 120.6 A3(d) Intimidation 120.6 A3(e) Time-on period This term is described in paragraph R540.5.
+Threats This term is described in paragraph 120.6 A3 and includes the following categories:

+Self interest 120.6 A3(a)

+Self-review 120.6 A3(b)

+Advocacy 120.6 A3(c)

+Familiarity 120.6 A3(d)

+Intimidation 120.6 A3(e)

+Time-on period This term is described in paragraph R540.5.

 Underlying subject matter The phenomenon that is measured or evaluated by applying criteria.